FuLygon/homepage-proxy-server/README.md

 A simple API Gateway for integrating with [Homepage](https://github.com/gethomepage/homepage) widgets.

 _But why?
-Homepage already have a bunch of widgets already integrated and it already worked out of the box?_
+Homepage already has a bunch of widgets already integrated, and it already worked out of the box?_
-Yes it does, and if you didn't exposing your Homepage instance to the public, you can ignore this and use existing integrations homepage already have.
+Yes it does, and if you didn't expose your Homepage instance to the public, you can ignore this and use existing integrations Homepage already has.

 But if you are exposing your homepage instance to the public, you need to know that some Homepage integrations are returning **way too much** data to the client, including _possibly_ sensitive data.
 You can verify this with browser **DevTools**, and start inspecting the response of all the `GET /api/services/proxy` API made by Homepage.
 Some of the example widgets that are responding too much data than needed are:

-- [Adguard Home](https://gethomepage.dev/widgets/services/adguard-home): the response include information such as most queried/blocked domains, client list and their IP,...
+- [Adguard Home](https://gethomepage.dev/widgets/services/adguard-home): the response includes information such as most queried/blocked domains, client list and their IP, ...
-- [Nginx Proxy Manager](https://gethomepage.dev/widgets/services/nginx-proxy-manager): the response include information such as the proxy hosts, their domain name, forwarded host/port, advanced config,...
+- [Nginx Proxy Manager](https://gethomepage.dev/widgets/services/nginx-proxy-manager): the response includes information such as the proxy hosts, their domain name, forwarded host/port, advanced config, ...
-- [Portainer](https://gethomepage.dev/widgets/services/portainer): the response include information related to docker like container command/entrypoint, which image was used, port and network settings,...
+- [Portainer](https://gethomepage.dev/widgets/services/portainer): the response includes information related to docker like container command/entrypoint, which image was used, port and network settings, ...
-- [Gotify](https://gethomepage.dev/widgets/services/gotify): the response include a lot of sensitive data such as application/client token, message content,...
+- [Gotify](https://gethomepage.dev/widgets/services/gotify): the response includes a lot of sensitive data such as application/client token, message content, ...

 This API Gateway will minimize the amount the data responded that Homepage needed to render.

 ## How it works

-Fairly simple though, Homepage will make an API request of a specific integration via this API Gateway instead of directly into the target service.
-This API Gateway then make a request to the target service to fetch the data, similar to how the existing Homepage integrations work, but it will process the response and only return the data needed by the Homepage.
+Fairly simple, Homepage will make an API request of a specific integration via this API Gateway instead of directly into the target service.
+This API Gateway then makes a request to the target service to fetch the data, similar to how the existing Homepage integrations work, but it will process the response and only return the data needed by the Homepage.
 This way, no unnecessary data will be exposed to the public.

 Most of the integrations and mapping will be using existing implementation from [source code](https://github.com/gethomepage/homepage/tree/dev/src/widgets) by Homepage as a reference to process the data.

-If it not possible to map the responded data for Homepage integration, then [Custom API](https://gethomepage.dev/widgets/services/customapi) will be used as a fallback method for integrating.
+If it's not possible to map the responding data for Homepage integration, then [Custom API](https://gethomepage.dev/widgets/services/customapi) will be used as a fallback method for integrating.
 This will also be used to some implement integrations that Homepage doesn't support.
 Since I _might_ as well using this repo to implement other integrations that I need but aren't supported by Homepage.

 ## Supported Integrations

-Currently only support a few integrations (current rewritting all of the integrations, will update this later):
+Currently only support a few integrations:

 - Adguard Home
 - Nginx Proxy Manager
 - Portainer
 - WUD (What's Up Docker)
 - Gotify
-- Uptime Kuma (currently not including Incident data since I can't figure out to make a field appear dynamically with Custom API)
+- Uptime Kuma

 Initially I planned to make this only for my own Homepage instance.
 So if there are any integrations that aren't supported, then tough luck.
 I don't plan to add more integrations unless I need them.

-But if you implement your own integrations, feel free to open a PR if you want and I'll check it out.
+But if you implement your own integrations, feel free to open a PR if you want, and I'll check it out.

-## Usage and configuration
+Also note that this should only be used if the current Homepage widgets expose too much sensitive data.
+If not, it's better to use the existing implementation by Homepage.

+## Setting up the API Gateway

 ### Docker Installation